Cawdor Castle in Nairn

 Videos are subject to copyright

-The fifth Earl of Cawdor was so annoyed by the fact that he said: "I wish the Bard had never written his damned play!"
-Nevertheless, many people today visit the castle precisely because of this episode in Shakespeare's work.
+This fact annoyed the fifth Earl of Cawdor so much that he said: "I wish the Bard had never written his damned play!"
+Nevertheless, many visit the castle today precisely because of this episode in Shakespeare's work.

 What's in the suitcase?

-- Rain jacket for women - You can read which is the best here
+- Rain jacket for women - Which is the best, you can read here

-- Umbrella * - It should be storm-proof and handy, because there is often wind and rain in Scotland.
+- Umbrella * - Such an umbrelly should be strong and handy, because wind and rain are common in Scotland.

-- Scotland travel guide * - In Europe we rarely travel without Michael Müller's guidebook.
+- Scotland travel guide * - In Europe we rarely travel without the travel guides of Michael Müller.

 The current Cawdor Castle entrance fees can be found on the castle's website: www.cawdorcastle.com.